January 4, 2024

 Reality: The excess amount paid towards a claim is generally not refundable.
 It's the policyholder's contribution to the claim as agreed in the policy terms.

-That said, some insurance contracts allow you to claim back a portion of the excess amount you paid, especially in outpatient claims.
+That said, some insurance contracts allow your employees to claim back a portion of the excess amount they paid, especially in outpatient claims.

-The shortfall comes into play when the total cost exceeds what your insurance covers, requiring you to pay the difference.
+A shortfall occurs when the total cost of treatment exceeds what your employees' insurance covers, leaving them to pay the difference.

 For example:

-A co-payment is a fixed amount you contribute towards the cost of specific health services or procedures, sharing the expense with your insurer.
-Each time you use these services, you pay the co-payment directly to the provider or hospital.
+A co-payment is a fixed amount your employees contribute toward specific health services or procedures, sharing the cost with their insurer.
+Each time they use these services, the co-payment is paid directly to the provider or hospital.

 Unlike excess, which is a one-time payment per claim or policy year, co-payment is a recurring fee paid directly to the service provider or hospital and is not reimbursable.